shabbirh/prayertimescore/README.md

 ## Definitions

-To determine the exact period for each prayer (and also for fasting), we need to determine nine points of time per a day.
+To determine the exact period for each prayer (and also for fasting), we need to determine ten points of time per a day.
 These times are defined in the following table:

 | Time         | Definition|
 | ------------- |-------------|